Kozea/Radicale/proxy.md

 permalink: /proxy/
 ---

-When a everse proxy is used, the path at which Radicale is available must be provided via the `X-Script-Name` header.
+When a reverse proxy is used, the path at which Radicale is available must be provided via the `X-Script-Name` header.
+The proxy must remove the location from the URL path that is forwarded to Radicale.

 Example **nginx** configuration:
 ```nginx